 Working with other countries.

-Another way of thinking about this is this is the same language they use for ISP’s where if there is content coming into or coming from a country that does not want global advertisement at their front doorstep.
-Then it is Google’s right to deny them of such a service.
+Another way of thinking about this is this is the same language they use for ISP where if there is content coming into or coming from a country that does not want global advertisement at their front doorstep.
+Then it is Google’s right to deny them such a service.
 It makes no sense for a business to waste resources in a part of the world that refuses your ability to make a profit.
 Again, Google is a corporation that disguises itself as a utility of basic internet existence.
 Not an actual government-funded and ran utility system!

-Home video hoarders.
+YouTube Home video hoarders.

 Most normal people use the ‘private video’ feature like what we bloggers use as ‘Draft’ it shows us a preview of what we’re doing. it allows us to show our friends what we are writing so they can

 If you run a video streaming service like YouTube.
-You would probably be pissed that there are terabytes of data sitting on your servers drives that are doing absolutely nothing.
+You would probably be pissed that there are terabytes of data sitting on your server’s drives that are doing absolutely nothing.

 So if you DO hoard videos.
-Use personal hard drives, purchase your own cloud storage.
+Use personal hard drives, and purchase your own cloud storage.
 Hell, if you like Google so much upgrade your Google Drive.
 But YouTube is probably not the place you should be doing it!

 COPPA and the FTC

-The Federal Trade Commission is designed to protect US Citizens from Unfair, Fraudulent, and Inappropriate practices within business.
+The Federal Trade Commission is designed to protect US Citizens from Unfair, Fraudulent, and Inappropriate practices within businesses.
 It’s actually a fairly noble group of people when you think about it because these are the guys that keep car salesmen from selling you a flaming piece of garbage and leaving you to pick up the tab.
-Or someone selling you a home knowing that they built said home on a toxic waste site.
+Or someone selling your home knowing that they built said home on a toxic waste site.
 Essentially this is the organization that keeps capitalism from going tits up in America.

 One of the laws that they acted in 1998 was one called COPPA.
 The Children’s Online Privacy Protection Act.
 Well before y2k the FTC realized that commerce was going to be a big thing and thus they needed protocols in place to keep corporations from running around indexing children under the age of 13.
 Unless said corporation had their parent’s permission they cannot track what the child does or attempt to sell to the child with directed advertisement online.
-A corporation could not ask a child under the age of 13 for their name, address, phone number, put it on the internet and have it indexed by millions of people that could potentially do some bad shit to these kids.
+A corporation could not ask a child under the age of 13 for their name, address, or phone number, put it on the internet, and have it indexed by millions of people that could potentially do some bad shit to these kids.

 It seems legit to me!
 In other words!
 Don’t be a creepy online white panel van stalker to children!

 Why is the FTC getting involved with YouTube?
 We must once again address the elephant in the room again.
 Which is Money!
 YouTube believes in targeted advertisements via file cookies.
-Meaning that if you watch a lot of videos about truck repair.
+Meaning that if you watch a lot of videos about repairing trucks.
 Then a commercial to Purchase a 4×4 truck would be way more appealing than a person that was looking at Vynil Records.
 This type of information is stored in the tracking cookie mechanism that Google as a company placed upon every client that runs through their search engines or visits YouTube.